jeremydthomas/jeremydthomas/README.md

 #  My name is  *Jeremy*.
 ## Hello there!
 I hope you are having a wondeful day! 👋

 - 🌱 I’m currently learning ...
-Express.
+Rust
 - 👯 I’m looking to collaborate on ...anyones open source project.
 - ⚡ Fun fact: ...
 Jesus loves you.